BrandonDuenas/House-Depot-Sales-by-Region/README.md

 Through the Exploratory Data Analysis i looked to answer the following questions:

 - What were the top 10 cities that provided the most revenue for the Company?
-- What was the amount of Total Sales made from customers in each city?
+- What was the amount of Total Sales made from customers in each of those top 10 cities?
-- What was the number of sales made from each city?
+- What was the number of sales made from each of the top 10 Cities?
 - How many products were Delivered to the top 10 cities?
 - How many products were installed in customers houses in the top 10 cities?